dalleyg/pyrseus/docs/source/writingplugins.rst

   examples of both.

 - Decide if you want to support an `~pyrseus.ctx.api.OnError` parameter to your entry point's ``create`` method.
-If so, refer to that enum.
-Also take a look at the existing plugins to see examples of how to implement that feature in several different ways.
+If so, refer to that enum's documentation.
+  Also take a look at the existing plugins to see several different ways of implementing the feature.

 If Adding to Pyrseus
 --------------------